well-typed/hs-bindgen-tutorial-nix/readme.md

 `hs-bindgen-cli`.
 The client generates a set of modules exposing a Haskell interface to the translated C header files.

-We compile our program and link the object files to the shared `libpcap` library object files which need to be available.
+We compile our program, linking the resulting object files to the shared `libpcap` library which needs to be available.
 That is, while generating the bindings only requires the C header files to be available, using the generated bindings requires a (compiled) _implementation_ of the interface defined in the C header files.

 ### Overview of Method B: Template Haskell interface